-Claimant received the decision prior to the appeal deadline but has not established that she submitted her appeal prior to the appeal deadline.
-Claimant's delay was not due to agency error or misinformation or delay of the United States Postal Service.
+Claimant does not recall whether she received the decision.
+Claimant had notice of the decision when she filed her weekly claim and received no benefit payment the week after the decision was issued.
+Claimant did not appeal the decision until after the deadline.
+Claimant has not established that her delay was due to agency error or misinformation or delay of the United States Postal Service.
 The appeal was not timely.
 Therefore, the administrative law judge lacks jurisdiction to make a determination with respect to the nature of the appeal.